23a-Solved problem 7-2 for k value for frame 2/3.

 K value for frame- for column BC.

-The two flanges are on the left and right.
-This section will intersect with the girder section’s two webs, and the column and girder will intersect in the frame elevation.
+Thetwo flanges are on the left and right.
+This section will intersect the girder’s two webs, and the column and girder will intersect at the frame elevation.
 I have written the values of Ix for the different sections.

 Here is the graph.
-The values of both Gc and Gb can be found as follows: Gc = 0.6238, Gb = 0.6628.
+The values of Gc and Gb are as follows: Gc = 0.6238, Gb = 0.6628.
 The k value will be obtained from the Nomograph for a braced frame by marking the different values of Gc and Gb on the graph.

 K value for frame- column BA.